 In the latest U.S. action, the Treasury Department also sanctioned Rasool Jalili for alleged efforts to acquire equipment for monitoring text-messaging traffic from abroad.

-As of early July 2012, Jalili was actively assisting the Iranian government’s Internet censorship activities and was involved in blocking Iranian citizens’ Internet access to Facebook Inc. (FB)’s social network, EBay Inc. (EBAY)’s online auction site, and Google Inc. (GOOG)’s YouTube, in addition to other websites, according to the Treasury’s statement.
+As of early July 2012, Jalili was actively assisting the Iranian government’s Internet censorship activities and was involved in blocking Iranian citizens’ Internet access to Facebook Inc. (FB:US)’s social network, EBay Inc. (EBAY:US)’s online auction site, and Google Inc. (GOOG:US)’s YouTube, in addition to other websites, according to the Treasury’s statement.

 He also assisted in blocking any website that contained content criticizing the Iranian government such as independent and international newspapers, blogs, and activist sites, according to the statement.
 Jalili’s company, AmnAfzar Gostar-e Sharif, provided Internet censorship and filtering software to the government, the U.S. said.